xiaolinxiner/docker-openharmony-rootfs/README.md

 # now you can use 'vi' and 'wget' command
 ```

-And you can find more 'openharmony version' software via this community: https://gitcode.com/OpenHarmonyPCDeveloper
+Or you can find more 'openharmony version' software via this community: https://gitcode.com/OpenHarmonyPCDeveloper

 ## Use it on github workflow